Today’s article assumes that you are not living paycheck to paycheck and have money in the bank to cover your bills as they come in.

 With today’s interest rates at one percent or less, the extra interest I get for waiting a couple weeks to pay my bills just doesn’t justify the risk of making a late payment or forgetting about a bill.

-Now I pay my bills when they arrive and here are a few reasons you should, too.
+Now I pay my bills when they arrive.
+Here are a few reasons you should, too.

 How Paying Bills On The Due Date Can Backfire

-If you wait until the last day to pay your bills you run many risks that ultimately will cost you more than the pennies you will likely earn in interest you earn for waiting.
+If you wait until the last day to pay your bills, you run many risks that ultimately will cost you more than the pennies of interest you could earn for waiting.

 Yup, if you pay your bill late chances are you’re going to incur a late fee.
-Most late fees will eat up multiple years worth of interest at today’s rates.
+Most late fees will eat up multiple years worth of interest on your savings at today’s rates.
 If that isn’t enough to convince you maybe this next pitfall will.

-Forget to pay your cable, internet, land line phone (I still have one), cell phone, electricity, gas, water or other service related bill and they can cut your service off.
 That would be a nasty surprise when you don’t wake up the next morning because your alarm clock doesn’t go off due to a lack of electricity.
-I hope you don’t lose your job for being late…
+I hope you don’t lose your job for being late.

 If you’re excessively late and your debt goes to collections your credit score WILL get dinged.
 This leads to higher interest rates on all subsequent debts to the tune of thousands of dollars over your lifetime.

 Well there you have it.
 Those are the reasons I pay my bills when I get them.
 In my mind the cons of waiting greatly outweigh the pros in most cases.
-Especially when your interest rate is a measly 1% or less.
+Especially when your interest rate is a measly one percent or less.